KankakeeCommunityCollege/copy-crawl/README.md

 npm run crawl
 ```

 The above npm script will iterate through every HTML file in the `./copy/` folder.
-It looks for matches against the regular wxpression stored in the  `searchRegex` constant defined in the module scope of `crawl.mjs`.
+It looks for matches against the regular expression stored in the  `searchRegex` constant defined in the module scope of `crawl.mjs`.

 Adjust the `searchRegex` constant to search for whatever string you want in the HTML.